- History & Educational Aims

-Our Hospitality department started the Chefs competition in district D4 six years ago.
+Our Hospitality Department started the Chef’s Competition in the Tshwane South District six years ago.
 It has since grown into a much bigger competition in which other districts also participate.

 Pro Arte Alphen Park is one of only two founder members of the Tshwane Youth Arts Festival which has been presented in the State Theatre since 1996.
 Each year approximately 10,000 learners from different schools participate in the festival over a period of three weeks.